'Rebecca' review: mediocrity is Netflix murder mystery's greatest crime

-Our first glimpse is of glamorous, interwar Monte Carlo.
-We’re quickly introduced to a rich lady’s fragile assistant, played by Lily James, whose staying at an expensive hotel.
+Our first shot is of glamorous, interwar Monte Carlo.
+We’re quickly introduced to a rich lady’s fragile assistant, played by Lily James, who’s staying at an expensive hotel.
 Desperate to escape the clutches of her odious employer, she jumps at the chance to accompany a handsome gentleman (Armie Hammer) on several daytime activities.
 Over a week or two, the pair fall for each other – despite, it has to be said, his hideous mustard suit.
-Even the revelation that Maxim DeWinter’s wife recently passed away in suspicious circumstances can’t stop James’ common-as-muck protagonist from snapping Lord Posho’s hand off when he proposes.
-So, back to Manderley they motor – and it’s at Maxim’s huge country estate in England where the wheels start to come off.
+Even the revelation that Maxim DeWinter’s wife recently passed away in suspicious circumstances can’t stop James’ naive protagonist from snapping his hand off when he proposes.
+So, back to Manderley they motor – and it’s at Maxim’s huge Cornwall estate where the wheels start to come off.

 Elsewhere, Wheatley regulars Sam Riley (Control) and Keeley Hawes (High Rise) put in well-polished cameos as Maxim’s smarmy relatives, but fans expecting plenty of the director’s trademark style will feel short-changed.
 This is, without doubt, the least-Ben Wheatley Ben Wheatley movie ever.
-We’re talking, of course, about the psychedelic breakdowns that befall most of the Free Fire filmmaker’s protagonists.
-Reece Shearsmith’s drug-induced hallucinations from A Field In England; Neil Maskell’s Kill List hitman losing his shit after a botched job; literally everyone in High Rise – the list goes on.
+It’s become a rite of passage for the Free Fire filmmaker’s protagonists to suffer a psychedelic breakdown mid-movie.
+Think Reece Shearsmith’s drug-induced hallucinations in A Field In England; Neil Maskell’s Kill List hitman losing his shit after a botched job; literally everyone in High Rise.
 There’s a bit of kaleidoscopic craziness in Rebecca, though nothing on the level of its maker’s earlier work.

 As a result, the film ends up disappointing both camps – those hoping for a faithful update of a classic; and Wheatley stans looking for some top tier weirdness.
 There’s nothing awful about what Netflix has come up with here, but not much stands out either.
 All in all, it’s frustratingly fine – and when there are so many other, better versions of this story available, that’s not quite good enough.